whatisagi/ideogram-practice/README.md

 # ideogram-practice

 This repo is inspired from the awesome app [ideogram](https://ideogram.ai/).
 There are similarities and differences with the original app.

-Below are some of the main
-points:
+The video is shown at [./video.mov](./video.mov), and some important points are mentioned after:

 - The UI is responsive.